pointDeceit0/ScheduleBot/README.md

 # ScheduleBot
-Telegramm bot to get schedule of your classes in RUDN.
+Telegramm bot to get schedule of your classes.